nh-server/switch-guide/docs/extras/theming.md

 !!! tip "Homebrew app store"
 	If you want to use the homebrew app store for themes, you can simply install the theme you want via the appstore, and follow the instructions from step 2 onwards below.

-1. Copy the `.nxtheme` files to the `themes` folder on your sd card (I reccomend you put them into folders).
+1. Copy the `.nxtheme` files to the `themes` folder on your sd card (It is recommended you put them into their own folders, e.g. /themes/awesome_theme/awesome.nxtheme)..
 	- Create the `themes` folder on the root of your sd card if it does not exist.
 &nbsp;
 2. Boot Switch CFW, launch the Homebrew Menu and launch `NXThemes Installer`.